videoturingtest/VIPlatform/README.md

 and check that the 8 required containers have been installed correctly.
 Then, start up the docker containers to your desired network configurations.

-## VTT Platform Usage
+## VI Platform Usage

-The VTT platform is run through 8 different docker containers.
+The VI platform is run through 8 different docker containers.
 The 'container_login.sh' script is should be contained in the 'temp_images' directory you installed in the last step.
 This can be used to login to the required containers.

 ### Main
-The main docker container coordinates all tasks involved in responding to a VTT question.
+The main docker container coordinates all tasks involved in responding to a VI question.
 This main process MUST be run before any of the other docker processes.
 In order to login to the main docker container, run:
 ```console
 ./container_login.sh main